Kevin9W/Project2-PersonaDB/README.md

 |name            |The title of the skill associated with new persona.   |string  |

 ### PUT /api/personas/{name}/
-This route updates the persona with the {name} from the request parameters.
+This route updates the persona with the {name} from the request parameters using the request body.
 Replace [PH] in the request body with values of the appropriate type.

 Request:
 ```